hCaptcha/react-native-hcaptcha/MAINTAINER.md

 Problem:

-`yarn` starts and never finisehd during last module install like this
+`yarn` starts but never finishes during last module install like this
 ```
 ...
 [2/4] 🚚  Fetching packages...